supervisely/developer-portal/app-development/neural-network-integration/model-automation-train-and-predict-pipeline.md

 - Perform inference with a pre-trained model on local images to obtain object detection predictions.
 - Upload annotated images to Supervisely

-We'll use a Python script, [main.py](https://github.com/supervisely-ecosystem/model-automation-train-and-predict-pipeline/blob/master/src/main.py), which is just 182 lines of code, to demonstrate the entire process.
+💻 We'll use a Python script in [main.py](https://github.com/supervisely-ecosystem/model-automation-train-and-predict-pipeline/blob/master/src/main.py), which is just 182 lines of code, to demonstrate the entire process.

-Before we dive into the tutorial, lets learn how to debug it.
+Before we dive into the tutorial, let's learn how to debug it.

 ## How to debug this tutorial